 Çolaklı, situated 1km west of Akçaabat.
 Photo: Yilmaz Kilim.

 Platana (Gr: Πλάτανα, Tr: Akçaabat) is a seaside town situated 14 km west of Trapezunta (today Trabzon) on the Black Sea.
 According to various scholars, Platana is ancient Ermonassa (Grk: Ερμώνασσα /Ερμύση), which in the days of Pharnaces I, King of Pontus (2nd century BC) had been renamed to Pharnakia.
 The first tracing of its medieval name of Platana comes from Constantine Porphyrogenitus (905-959) who refers to it as Platanion (Πλατάνιων).
 In the early 14th century it is referred to as Platena, Platana, το Πλατάνιον, Πλατάνα, Πλατανέα and Πλατάνη.
-Pulathane is another name used to describe it.
+Pulathane is another name for it.

-Platana historically also served as an alternative port to Trebizond (Trabzon) when bad weather prevented ships from mooring there.
+Platana historically served as an alternative port to Trebizond (Trabzon) when bad weather prevented ships from mooring there.
 Anthony Bryer states that Platana had at least three churches, two of which were medieval.
 In the bull of 1432, Platana was no more than a chorion of the bandon of Trikomia.
 Soon after the Ottoman conquests, the bandon of Trikomia became a nahiye dependant on Trebizond.
 In the years 1521 - 1528 the defters (tax registers) indicate that Trikomia had 106 settlements with a total Christian population of 4479 households, and a Muslim population of 413 households.

 The Frontistirion (Greek School) of Platana.